ThemeBoy/SportsPress/README.md

-# SportsPress - automated league statistics
+# SportsPress - automated league stats

 Welcome to the SportsPress repository on GitHub.
 Here you can browse the source, look at open issues and keep track of development.